Baja Fresh owner to acquire Papa Murphy’s for $190M

 MTY retained National Bank Financial Inc. as exclusive financial advisor to MTY, while North Point Advisors LLC is acting as exclusive financial advisor to Papa Murphy’s.
 Papa Murphy’s retained Perkins Coie LLP as its legal advisor, while Fasken Martineau DuMoulin LLP and Morrison & Foerster LLP represented MTY.

-This post was updated June 10 to include information about the final acquisition date.)
+This post was updated June 10 to include information about the final acquisition date.

-Photo credit: Papa Murphy’s (featured, gallery, logo), Groupe MTY (logo)
+Photo credit: Papa Murphy’s (featured, inline images)

 About the publisher.